gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 $$w^* = \underset{w}{\text{argmin}} L(w)$$

 Suppose good ol' SGD optimization creates noisy gradients or has a high variance (e.g policy gradient methods in RL).
 One thing we could do to smooth out the optimization procedure is minimize how much our weights change between optimization iterations.
-This is called **proximal policy optimization**.
+This is called a **proximal optimization method**.

 To do this, with $$w^{(k)}$$ denoting the weights at the $$k$$-th iteration, we can add another term to our loss function $$\rho(w^{(k)}, w^{(k+1)})$$ which minimizes how much the weights change between iterations like so: